panzerdp/dmitripavlutin.com/posts/080-arrow-vs-regular-functions/index.md

 ### 1.2 Arrow function

-The behavior of `this` inside of an arrow function differs considerably from the regular function's `this` behavior.
-The arrow function doesn't define its own execution context.
+The behavior of `this` inside of an arrow function differs from the regular function's `this` behavior.
+The arrow function doesn't define its own execution context but resolves to the one from the outer function.

 No matter how or where being executed, `this` value inside of an arrow function always equals `this` value from the outer function.
 In other words, the arrow function resolves `this` lexically.